google-deepmind/mujoco/doc/XMLreference.rst

 :at:`rgba`: :at-val:`real(4), "0.5 0.5 0.5 1"`
    Color and transparency of the tendon.
 When this value is different from the internal default, it overrides the corresponding material properties.
-:at:`springlength`: :at-val:`real, "-1"`
+:at:`springlength`: :at-val:`real(2), "-1 -1"`
-   The length of the tendon corresponding to the spring resting position.
-If this value is negative, the tendon resting length is determined from the model reference configuration in qpos0.
+   Spring resting position, can take either one or two values.
+If one value is given, it corresponds to the length of the tendon at rest.
+If it is ``-1``, the tendon resting length is determined from the model reference configuration in ``mjModel.qpos0``.  |br| Note that the default value of ``-1``, which invokes the automatic length computation, was designed with :ref:`spatial<tendon-spatial>` tendons in mind, which can only have nonegative length.
+In order to set the :at:`springlength` of a :ref:`fixed<tendon-fixed>` tendon to ``-1``, use a nearby value like ``-0.99999``.
+   |br| If two non-decreasing values are given, they define a `dead-band <https://en.wikipedia.org/wiki/Deadband>`_
+   range.
+If the tendon length is between the two values, the force is 0.
+If it is outside this range, the force behaves like a regular spring, with the rest-point corresponding to the nearest :at:`springlength` value.
+A deadband can be used to define tendons whose limits are enforced by springs rather than constraints.
 :at:`stiffness`: :at-val:`real, "0"`
    Stiffness coefficient.
 A positive value generates a spring force (linear in position) acting along the tendon.
 :at:`damping`: :at-val:`real, "0"`